 Tune-up task #2: Inspect your brake system.

 Brakes are a vital component of all bikes because they provide control over the speed you travel.
 Controlling speed reduces the likelihood of being in an accident.
-Brakes also permit the cyclist to maneuver while turning, riding up and down hills and avoiding debris or other obstacles.

 What to do: First, check the brake pads, the rectangular rubberized component that actually rubs against the metal tire rim.
 Just like the brakes in your car, bicycle brakes wear down over time and need to be replaced.
 Use a flashlight to assess if the pads are wearing evenly.
 If you notice a ridge or other uneven wear pattern, you may need to have your brakes adjusted.
 Replace the pads if they show excessive wear.
 Next, squeeze the brake lever on your handlebars and watch the brake pads.
 They should hit the rim at the same time.
 If they don't, you can adjust your brakes with the brake arm tension screw, which is located on one of the brake lever arms near the tire.
 If you notice too much slack in the cable when pulling your brakes, roll out the barrel adjuster at the end of the lever (where the cable enters the housing) to add tension to the brake cable, thereby making the brakes react more quickly.